michael-veksler/solver.bak/README.md

 It includes

- * a basic CLI example
+ * a basic SDL example
  * examples for fuzz, unit, and constexpr testing
  * large github action testing matrix